A quick, simple yet authentic Chinese side dish – Garlic and Chili Chinese Eggplant Recipe is definitely a must try that won’t disappoint you.

 Well that’s strange, but ok.

-Well the fat cat wasn’t going to sing herself – she brought out a young girl all dressed up in what I imagine to be traditional old school Chinese clothing and had her sing us a song.
+Well she wasn’t going to sing herself – she brought out a young girl all dressed up in what I imagine to be traditional old school Chinese clothing and had her sing us a song.
 After a mildly awkward two minutes with a light clap we were ready to go.
 Not so fast.
 The fat cat instantly pounced on us demanding that we pay 10 yuan for the “performance.”

 Lost in the situation and already feeling super uncomfortable D reluctantly forked over the $1.50.
 Is this the end of the world?
 No, but it certainly is completely obnoxious if you ask me.
 This is the kind of stuff that really makes my blood boil.
-When we get charged more for street food, I don’t mind, but when this restaurant fat cat throws this on us it truly is infuriating.
+When we get charged more for street food, I don’t mind, but when this restaurant throws this on us it truly is infuriating.

 Lesson learned.
 No more songs will be sung to us in China and I’ll make sure of it.

 The tirade aside, what I really want to share today is this garlic and chili Chinese eggplant recipe, a second installment from the Yangshuo Cooking School set.
 This Chinese eggplant dish can be frequently found on Chinese menus and when we spot it on the picture menu we always get it.
 Lightly stir fried yet full of subtle garlic and chili flavors this makes for a perfect side dish.